Pastoral Credentialing within ONMB

 Additionally, the Candidate is asked to read two books and write brief reflections on each.

-The first is the MB Confession of Faith Commentary and Pastoral Application, (ISBN: 0-921788-62-2) The second is: Family Matters: Discovering the Mennonite Brethren by Lynn Jost & Connie Faber (ISBN: 0-921788-74-6) which is currently being revised.
-A draft version is available here.
-Each can be purchased through Kindred Productions.
+The first is the MB Confession of Faith Commentary and Pastoral Application, (ISBN: 0-921788-62-2) The second is: Family Matters: Discovering the Mennonite Brethren by Lynn Jost & Connie Faber (ISBN: 0-921788-74-6) Each can be purchased through Kindred Productions.
 Alternate readings may be considered upon request.

 Completed questionnaires and book reflections are to be submitted to the ED & FLT Chairperson at firstname.lastname@example.org.
 Upon receipt the candidate will be notified of the next interview date and location.
 These 2 hour interviews are conducted by two (or more) members of the FLT.
 It is strongly encouraged that the candidate bring their Church Moderator or Lead Elder as a listening participant in the interview.
 It is important that the candidate bring a signed copy of the Code of Christian Conduct.